WASHINGTON (AP) — When is a gaffe not a gaffe? When Donald Trump says it.

 Early efforts spilled out into the public this week when a Democratic group backing Clinton blasted out footage of Trump refusing to name his foreign policy advisers and instead cited his own "very good brain."

-"Is this who we want," asked Priorities USA, a super PAC backing Clinton's bid, and quickly spliced the interview into an online video.
+"Is this who we want," asked Priorities USA, a super PAC backing Clinton's bid, whose officials quickly spliced the interview into an online video.

 That's a strategy they used in 2012, when Democrats seized on a leaked video showing Republican nominee Mitt Romney at a private fundraiser in Florida dismissing "47 percent" of voters as backing President Barack Obama because they are "dependent on government."
 That comment helped Democrats paint Romney as a heartless plutocrat only concerned about protecting the wealthy.